coralscreates/IJC437-Project-Page/README.md

 ### Methodology
 - Excel to clean the data
 - R studio to run Explanatory Data Analysis (EDA), Linear Regression Models and Random Forest Models.
+- Libraries used: tidyverse, ggplot2, MASS, rgl corrplot and randomForest (make sure that these are all downloaded)

 ### Key findings